Bertópolis: Geography

+Economy

 The main economic activities are cattle raising (31,000 head in 2006) and farming with production of coconut, sugarcane, bananas, coffee, dairy products and oranges.
 In 2006 there were 290 rural producers with a total agricultural area of 40,196 hectares.
 Cropland made up 3,800 hectares.
 There were only 5 tractors.
 In the urban area there were no financial institutions as of 2006.
 There were 70 automobiles, giving a ratio of about one automobile for every 60 inhabitants.
 Health care was provided by 4 public health clinics.
 There were no hospitals.
 The mayor is Lauro Alves Jardim, he is currently in his second term.